EBRD warns of risk of 'zombification'

 This has kept rates of default at all-time lows and helped insolvencies to keep falling, even as companies struggled with the pandemic, supply chain problems and now the energy cost crisis.

-“We have not seen the fallout from Covid and war in terms of bankruptcies,” EBRD chief economist Beata Javorcik told bne IntelliNews in an interview.
+“We have not seen the fallout from covid and war in terms of bankruptcies,” EBRD chief economist Beata Javorcik told bne IntelliNews in an interview.
 This threatens to increase the number of “zombie” firms that are insolvent or close to insolvency but still receive lending from banks, she said.

 According to the report, debt to GDP levels in EBRD regions in 2021 exceeded 150% for the first time.

 The percentage of vulnerable firms has crept up since 2018, but the percentage of zombie firms has so far remained stable.
-It says 20-25% of companies are vulnerable, with a quarter of those (or 5% by assets) seen as “zombie” firms.
+It says 20-25% of companies in the regions covered by the EBRD are vulnerable, with a quarter of those (or 5% by assets) seen as “zombie” firms.

 “Zombie” firms burden banks, which may then fail to provide loans to healthy firms.
 “Undercapitalised and state-owned banks have stronger incentives to support zombie firms, as do banks in countries where insolvency frameworks are weak,” the EBRD says.

 Funding and workers remain tied up in these “zombie” firms, which can damage the healthy firms, which receive less revenue and may struggle to find workers and loans for investment.

-If zombie firms are allowed to continue operating, Javorcik said, this “keeps capital and labour trapped in firms with no growth prospects”.
+"The problem with zombification is that it keeps capital and labour trapped in firms with no growth prospects and prevents better usage of that capital and labour, thus hampering long-term growth prospects," Javorcik said.

+"The other risk is that policymakers focus on immediate needs and push the burden of costs into the future," she said.
+"By introducing such measures now, you are pushing costs onto the banking sector and this will result in long term higher costs of borrowing for households and firms as banks are going to budget such policies into their lending decisions."

-“The question is how it is going to play out, and you see some countries such as Hungary continuing this support,” Javorcik said.
+“The question is how it is going to play out, and you see some countries such as Hungary for instance continuing with this support,” Javorcik said.

-“If that protection continues there is a risk of ‘zombification’,” she added.
-“By introducing such measures you are pushing costs on to the banking sector and the risk of long-term higher costs of borrowing.”

 She warned: “When you fight fires don’t kick the can down the road.
-That lowers growth prospects.”
+Don't push all the costs and the budgetary pain into the future because that lowers growth prospects.”